-Tell all your close contacts that they have been exposed.
+You must also tell all your close contacts that they have been exposed.
 They could be infected and must quarantine unless they are exempt.
 Give them the instructions for close contacts, available in multiple languages at ph.lacounty.gov/covidquarantine.
 Close contacts must follow the instructions even if they feel well or are vaccinated.

-Learn more about tests results at Understanding Your Viral Test Result at ph.lacounty.gov/covidtests.
+Learn more about tests results at Understanding Your Viral Test Result on ph.lacounty.gov/covidtests.